Why Summer Colds Can Feel So Much Worse Than Winter Ones

 What causes a summer cold?

-In the winter, most colds are caused by rhinovirus, which is a group of germs that thrive in cool environments, according to the National Institutes of Health.
+In the winter, most colds are caused by rhinovirus, which according to WebMD makes up 10 - 40% of colds.
 But in the summer, when the weather is warmer, colds tend to be caused by a different type of germ, called "non-polio enterovirus infection."
 (Yes, some enteroviruses are responsible for polio — but that's not a concern for people who have been vaccinated.)
 Between the months of June and October, your cold symptoms might be traced back to enterovirus.

 What are the symptoms of a summer cold?

-In adults, non-polio enterovirus usually manifests like a mild cold, according to the Centers for Disease Control.
+In adults, non-polio enterovirus are a group of viruses that cause a number of infectious illnesses which are usually mild, according to gov.uk.
 You might have a runny nose, sneezing, and a cough, as well as a fever and bodily aches.
 Some people may also develop a skin rash or mouth blisters as well.
 It's not unheard of to also end up with gastrointestinal symptoms with enterovirus, such as nausea or vomiting.
 Generally speaking, kids and infants get summer colds worse than grown-ups because their immune systems aren't fully developed.

 How do I know if it's a summer cold or allergies?